 - Environmental Levy.
-The environmental levy (“bijzondere belasting verblijf”) has to be charged on all occupied rooms or units including those used on a complimentary (free) basis.
+The environmental levy ("bijzondere belasting verblijf") has to be charged on all occupied rooms or units including those used on a complimentary (free) basis.
 Exempt from the levy are the residents of Aruba (those who are registered as such in the civil registry).
-The tourist levy applies to all accommodations that provide housing including staff for four up to a maximum of nine persons, including timeshare resorts as well as apartments or houses rented to tourists (regardless if done commercially or private).
+The tourist levy applies to all accommodations that provide housing up to a maximum of ten persons for less than 90 consecutive days, including timeshare resorts as well as apartments or houses rented to tourists (regardless if done commercially or private).

 The levy is assessed on the basis of the use of the room, i.e. the rooms or units within a property may lead to a difference in the rate to be applied.
 There are in essence two classifications:

 - Transient room.
 A transient room is typically a room in a hotel, but also includes the vacation rental of a house, apartment or villa.
 The levy amounts to US$ 3 per night per occupied room.
 Where a hotel has a suite with two rooms, one of which being a bedroom and with one entrance, that is classified as one room.
 Also classified as a transient room is a room in a timeshare resort which is not used by the timeshare owner.
 The use of the room is decisive.

 An example provided by the tax administration.
 An American family stays 7 nights in a timeshare unit with two bedrooms as a transient guest, since they do not own the timeshare unit or do not participate in an exchange program.
 They are charged an environmental levy of US$ 21 (7 nights x US$ 3).